 - Turn on your monitor or TV and select the correct HDMI input source (e.g., HDMI 1, HDMI 2).

-Here’s how to adjust your settings:
+To adjust your display settings:

-- Click on the time in the bottom-right corner of your screen to open the Quick Settings panel.
+- Click the time in the bottom-right corner of your screen to open the Quick Settings panel.

-- Click the Settings cogwheel.
+- Click the Settings cogwheel icon.

-- Go to Device > Displays.
+- Navigate to Device > Displays.

 Troubleshooting Common Connection Problems